How to Find a Supervisory Appraiser

 As a trainee, you’re required to take continuing education (CE) courses to keep your appraiser’s license active.
 Find live courses in your area, and use your CE as an excuse to meet other appraisers.

 They are sizing you up as a person and as a professional.
-They are consciously (and sub-consciously) looking at how you dress and present yourself.
+They are consciously (and subconsciously) looking at how you dress and present yourself.
 They will remember you, so make sure you leave a good impression.

 Whether you meet them in person or call them, they will most likely say “no.”

 Expect this to happen, but don’t get discouraged.
 A “no” today isn’t a “no” for tomorrow.
+I’ve personally talked to several certified appraisers who agreed to take on trainees (even though they didn’t want to) simply because the trainee was persistent.

 This is where you can separate yourself from people who complain on internet chat rooms that they can’t find anyone.

-You're still in the "interview" process.
+You are still in the "interview" process.

-You must send them a follow up email within 24 hours.
+You must send them a follow-up email within 24 hours.
 Timing is CRUCIAL.
 This is a small window where you have a chance to prove that you know proper business etiquette.

 Keep it casual but professional.
 Don’t over-analyze the message.
 Simply tell them it was great to meet them, and that you hope to have an opportunity to work with them in the future.